-The administrative-accounting procedures are monitored Control and Risk Management System who, following this constantly; toward this end, specific testing activities are assignment, is considered an executive director.
-Previouplanned and carried out in order to ensure that the consly, the executive director in charge of the internal control trols called for in the administrative-accounting procedusystem had been the Chief Executive Officer. res, as well as any corrective measures, are carried out correctly by the corporate divisions.
-These evaluations are More in detail, during the year the following functions carried out with respect to both the Italian and Romanian were attributed to the Director in Charge of the Internal companies.
-Control and Risk Management System:
+The administrative-accounting procedures are monitored constantly; toward this end, specific testing activities are planned and carried out in order to ensure that the controls called for in the administrative-accounting procedures, as well as any corrective measures, are carried out correctly by the corporate divisions.
+These evaluations are carried out with respect to both the Italian and Romanian companies.

-Furthermore, in accordance with Consob Recommendaa) Identification - working with the Chief Executive Offition n.
-DIE/0061944 dated 18/7/2013 relating to the Fair cer to the extent necessary - of the main business risks of Value of real estate assets held by listed real estate comthe Company and its subsidiaries, and periodically subpanies, IGD's Board of Directors approved a specific cormitting same to the Board of Directors for examination; porate procedure: "Fair Value Measurement of Real Estate Assets". b) Execution of the guidelines defined by the Board of b) Roles and corporate bodies involved
+Furthermore, in accordance with Consob Recommendation n.
+DIE/0061944 dated 18/7/2013 relating to the Fair Value of real estate assets held by listed real estate companies, IGD's Board of Directors approved a specific corporate procedure: "Fair Value Measurement of Real Estate Assets".

+b) Roles and corporate bodies involved

-The internal control and risk management system is based efficacy and efficiency; on the clear definition of the roles involved in the different phases of the planning, deployment, monitoring and c) Report periodically to the Board of Directors, as requeupdating of the system over time.
-These include the Board sted by the Board, on the status of risk identification, the of Directors, the Risk and Control Committee, the Board overall management of the control system, its functioning of Statutory Auditors, Director charged with creating and and implementation of proposed measures; managing an effective internal control and risk management system, the Supervisory Board, the Financial Repord) Adapt this system to any change in operating conditing Officer, Internal Audit, and Company management. tions, the law or regulations;
+The internal control and risk management system is based on the clear definition of the roles involved in the different phases of the planning, deployment, monitoring and updating of the system over time.
+These include the Board of Directors, the Risk and Control Committee, the Board of Statutory Auditors, Director charged with creating and managing an effective internal control and risk management system, the Supervisory Board, the Financial Reporting Officer, Internal Audit, and Company management.

-170 IGD SIIQ S.P.A. - ANNUAL REPORT 2020 Based on the current internal control and risk management system, the Financial Reporting Officer must report to the Board Directors and participate in the coordination
+Based on the current internal control and risk management system, the Financial Reporting Officer must report to the Board Directors and participate in the coordination of the control activities.